dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 load.raise_on_failed_jobs=false
 ```

-If you prefer dlt to to not raise a terminal exception on failed jobs then you can manually check for failed jobs and raise an exception by checking the load info as follows:
+If you prefer dlt not to raise a terminal exception on failed jobs, then you can manually check for failed jobs and raise an exception by checking the load info as follows:

 ```py
 # returns True if there are failed jobs in any of the load packages